dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Caster_Rules/CCR.md

 ## Introduction

 For an introduction to CCR, check out [this video](http://www.youtube.com/watch?v=g3c5H7sAbBQ).
-The short version is, CCR allows you to speak sequential commands without pauses between them, greatly speeding up your ability to use commands in general.
+The short version is: CCR allows you to speak sequential commands without pauses between them, greatly speeding up your ability to use commands in general.

 ## CCR In Caster